abarchi/git-continuous/Rewriting-History/README.md

 So when you got your repository, your branch master and few commits you can log your commits :

-We are going to undo the "append description of the pull command" commit or your last commit using the "revert" command.
+Imagine we need to undo the "append description of the pull command" commit or your last commit using the "revert" command.

 Examine the history log using the log command.